getCUJO/QoOID/draft-ietf-ippm-qoo.md

 capability).

 ## Binary Bandwidth Threshold
-Choosing a binary bandwidth threshold is to reduce complexity, but it must be acknowledged that the applications are not that simple.
+Choosing a binary bandwidth threshold is to reduce complexity, but it must be acknowledged that many applications are not that simple.
 Network requirements can be set up per quality level (resolution, frames per-second, etc.) for the application if necessary.